 - Campus Life

 The combined program model permits students in TRACK ONE to earn a Baccalaureate Degree in Occupational Science (BSOS) on the way to earning a Master of Science Degree in Occupational Therapy (MSOT).
-Undergraduate students are eligible to earn a BSOS degree at the end of the Spring Semester of the first year in the graduate phase of the program upon the completion of a minimum of 120 credit hours, and an MSOT degree in August of the second year of the graduate phase after completing an additional 34 credits.
-The first three years require no summer sessions.
-The final two graduate years require that students attend classes in the summer session.
+Undergraduate students are eligible to earn a BSOS degree at the end of the Spring Semester of the first year in the graduate phase of the program upon the completion of a minimum of 120 credit hours, and an MSOT degree in August of the second year of the graduate phase after completing an additional 30 credits.
+The final graduate year requires that students complete a Level II fieldwork course in the first summer session.
 Freshman students may be eligible for the College Honors Program.

 In addition to academic coursework, occupational therapy (OT) students are required to successfully complete fieldwork experiences to effectively apply knowledge within the environmental contexts of therapeutic practice.
 Students participate in course-related Level I Fieldwork experiences beginning in the professional foundation phase and continuing through the final year in the program.
 The fieldwork experiences differ by site type and population served, and progress in expectations for student learning outcomes.